 Convenience – sending an electronic payment by credit card is simply convenient.
 The IRS accepts credit cards and the system they use is protected by anti-fraud measures.

 Cons of Paying Taxes with a Credit Card

-First of all, you need to be fully aware about the credit card you have before you can determine if this is going to be a good or bad thing for you.
-Remember, if your credit card comes with a very high interest rate then your tax bill will end up costing you a fortune.
+First of all, you need to be fully aware of the credit card you have before you can determine if this is going to be a good or bad thing for you.
+Remember, if your credit card comes with a very high-interest rate then your tax bill will end up costing you a fortune.
 Be sure you use a low-interest credit card.